 You can make a super duper easy version of a trifle, using all store-bought ingredients.
 Buy an angel food cake or a box of cake mix, some pudding, a tub of cool whip, and layer.

 But I really like to make all the components from scratch.
 It takes surprisingly little time to make (don’t let the long ingredient list scare you!), and really elevates this summer berry trifle from good to amazing.

 - Fresh Berries: The star of our trifle is definitely the fresh summer berries.
 I went with strawberries, blueberries, and raspberries.
-Because we’re not adding anything to the fruit itself (sugar, etc), I like to use the ripest, freshest berries I can find — which is why I really only make this in the summer.
+Because we’re not adding anything to the fruit itself (sugar, etc), I like to use the ripest, freshest berries I can find — which is why I generally prefer to make this in the summer.

 - Vanilla Cake: I like to make a plain vanilla cake baked in a 9×13-inch sheet pan.
 You can use pound cake or angel food cake, but I like the way a simple vanilla cake really lets the berries shine.

 - Lemon Custard: Instead of plain vanilla, we’re going to make a quick and easy homemade lemon custard.
-Lemon + berries is such a delicious summary combination!
+Lemon + berries are such a delicious summery combination!
 To lighten it up, we’ll fold in a little…

 - Homemade Whipped Cream: Super easy to make: just heavy cream, confectioners sugar, and vanilla extract.
 It helps lighten up the lemon custard and we’ll top off the trifle with a big fluffy pile, covered with delicious fresh berries.